Piece of cake!

-These classic cakes have a fine crumb, a tender, moist texture and a rich, buttery taste.
-Best of all, they’re easy to make!
+Classic butter cakes and pound cakes have a fine crumb, a tender, moist texture and a rich, buttery taste.
+Best of all, they're easy to make.
+We'll share tips for making the butter cakes and pound cakes -- from choosing and working with ingredients to mixing and baking cake batter.

 Butter cakes and pound cakes are characterized by their high proportion of fat and sugar to flour, which makes them tender, moist, and dense.